Skip to main content

 EUID provides the publisher with the following values required to use the client-side token generation feature:

-• A subscription ID
+• A Subscription ID

 • A public key